ProgrammEverything/FileConverter/README.md

 # FileConverter
+THIS PROJECT DOES NOT CONTAIN A INSTALLER IT IS A PORTABLE EXECUTABLE FOR LINUX \
 This project was initially made for converting all kinds of file types to another (videos, images, 3D Models, etc...)

 However since It is too hard to me (Atleast right now) I have only implemented some picture types to the other